15 Best Places to Live in Mississippi

 Pass Christian

-The small town of Pass Christian in Harrison County is home to just 5,130 people; this friendly community knows each other by face if not by name.
+The small town of Pass Christian in Harrison County is home to just over five thousand residents; this friendly community knows each other by face if not by name.

 Rent is surprisingly low here, given its seaside proximity.